ChaitanyaAgarwal72/IntelliSQL/README.md

 # IntelliSQL
-Intelligent SQL Querying with LLMs Using Gemini Pro
+Intelligent SQL Querying with LLMs Using Gemini 2.0 Flash